 - Negatives or information kept in electronic form

-Both television and radio transmissions are exempt under the legislation.
+However, both television and radio transmissions are exempt under the legislation.

-What is meant by taken as a whole?
+What is meant by ‘taken as a whole’?

-Taken as a whole means just that and relates to the whole of an article.
-If we look at a book for example the whole of the book will have to be examined in order to decide whether its content would be construed as obscene.
+‘Taken as a whole’ relates to the entirety of an article.
+If we look at a book, for example, the whole of the book must be examined in order to decide whether its content would be construed as obscene.
 There are some cases where articles are made up of distinct elements, for example a magazine or a newspaper.
-In the case of these articles the separate and distinct elements would be examined and the magazine for example may be found to be obscene simply on the strength of one or more article being considered obscene.
+The separate and distinct elements must be examined and the magazine, for example, may be found to be obscene simply on the basis that one or more article is considered obscene.

-What is meant by Deprave and Corrupt?
+What is meant by ‘deprave and corrupt’?

 Who is likely to come into contact with the article?

 In the case of obscene publication, consideration of the likely audience of the article in question will be necessary.
 This may be readers of a magazine, newspaper, book, or the likely viewers of a film, for example.
 The court will need to decide whether the effect of the material is likely to deprave or corrupt a significant proportion of that audience.

 Publication means distribution of an article, the circulation, selling, hire, giving or lending of an article.